 The name Selenium has been adapted from a funny mail sent by Jason to his team.
-During the development of Selenium, there was a popular testing tool by a company named Mercury Interactive (it was the same company who developed QTP and later it was sold to HP).
+During the development of Selenium, there was a popular testing tool by a company named Mercury Interactive (it was the same company that developed QTP and later it was sold to HP).
 Since Selenium cures Mercury poisoning, Jason has suggested the same name.
 The team has adopted it and it is how Selenium got its present name.

 It is proper to call Selenium as Selenium Suite since it is a collection of four different tools or components namely.